Click here to download our FREE Booklist of "100 Books by Women Everyone Should Read in Their Lifetime".

 She sought to rip apart the prejudices and traditional roles that women had been forced into, often without question – and instead lay a path for new ways of thinking about womanhood.

-De Beauvoir was one of the first to explore gender as a social construct, distinguishing between the terms “sex” and “gender,” and famously wrote: “A woman is not born, but rather becomes a woman.”
+De Beauvoir was one of the first to explore gender as a social construct, distinguishing between the terms “sex” and “gender,” and famously wrote: 'One is not born, but rather becomes, a woman'.

-Nonetheless, her book was embraced by women around the world, for it sought to do what no-one had done before – dispel the myths created about women since the beginning of history.
+Nonetheless, her book was embraced by women around the world, for it sought to do what no one had done before – dispel the myths created about women and honestly discuss instead what it meant to live as one.

 * Letter from 16 June 1968, from Cara Wilson’s book Love, Otto.
 The Legacy of Anne Frank.